Daviteq Technologies

 City

-LoRaWAN transforms cities with connected streetlights, waste bins, and air quality monitors, making urban life smarter, cleaner, and more efficient for everyone.
+LoRaWAN transforms urban life with connected streetlights, smart waste bins, and air quality monitors - making cities cleaner, safer, and more efficient for residents.

 LoRaWAN® & Other Connectivities